IngwiePhoenix/drag0n/readme.md

 - Installs everything into the default locations (such as /usr/local).
 - Offers pre and post scripts for install, update, reinstall and remove to ensure that developers can do everything needed to fine tune a package.
 - Will soon also offer possibility to reboot the os and install things at boot time if needed (will use nvram and launchDaemons).
+- Acts as a perfect build environment for developers - and those not able to obtain a working copy of developer tools.
+(Currently, I have no OS-delivered tools but use the ones inside drag0n myself!)

+## Build environment?

+Absolutely.
+This package is not just an installer, it also includes a whole bunch of tools to compile and work with developer stuff.
+Such as Clang for compiling, with all the neccessary headers, Ninja and Make as build systems, upx to compress executables and ccdv to beautify build process.
+To use it, just call d0.build from System/bin - like so:

+    $ source /Applications/drag0n/ddrag0n.app/Contents/System/bin/d0.build

+However, you can also link to another place.
+Its just important that the bin folder is within your PATH as you call this script.
+A nicer solution is on the way.
+I just need to find a reliable way to re-launch the current shell with a new, overridden one.
+You can also use d0-config to get all the paths and add them to your .profile folder.
+And if you realy want to extract all of our goodness of build tools; then cp -r them:

+	$ sudo cp -rv /Applications/drag0n/drag0n.app/Contents/System/usr /usr

+And the tools are permanent - you can then even erase drag0n.